Skip to Content

 In addition to the healthy, high-energy snacks, don’t be afraid to bring along some treats for your kids.
 It’s a great way to entice your kids while hiking to reach the end of the hiking trail.

-Try to have some hiking games ready to play with your kids, like these fun scavenger hunt cards.
+Try to have some fun hiking games ready to play with your kids, like these fun scavenger hunt cards.
 We usually find playing tag or hide and seek are good hiking games for kids.
 We also play games like I Spy and guessing animals or colors (or anything else we can think of).

 I speak from experience when I say, it will be much more effective if you are in on the hiking games with your kids too.

-image of kids playing hiking games
+image of kids playing hiking games.

 While on a hike with your kids, let them stop to talk to other hikers, who I guarantee will be impressed by them and won’t hesitate to tell them.